-DART utilizes a "Safety Awareness Begins with YOU" reporting program to allow employees to submit a concern that they feel creates a safety issue.
-This program, as noted on the information containers is dubbed, "See Something Say Something".
+DART utilizes a "See Something Say Something" reporting program for employees.
 Employees are reminded that this program is for issues that may affect their safety and all other concerns should be directed to their supervisor.
 Employees may remain anonymous in this reporting program.
-This system wide approach to hazard awareness can be found at all DART facilities and is managed by the Safety Program Managers.
-This paper-based hazard reporting tool allows an anonymous reporting.
+This system wide approach to hazard awareness can be utilized at DART facilities and is managed by the Safety Program Managers.